 In one of his most important speeches since taking over from his predecessor Andrew Young, American U.

-In one of his most important speeches since taking over from his predecessor Andrew Young, American U.N. representative Donald McHenry has urged a solution before the end of the century to the economic discrepancy between rich and poor nations.
+Background: In one of his most important speeches since taking over from his predecessor Andrew Young, American U.N. representative Donald McHenry has urged a solution before the end of the century to the economic discrepancy between rich and poor nations.
 Speaking on Monday (October 22).
 Mr. McHenry's theme was also echoed by the Cuban Ambassador, Mr. Ernesto Lopez Paz.

 SYNOPSIS: The U.N.
 General Assembly was debating a special sub-committee report on the dialogue between developed and developing nations.
 Cuban delegate Ernesto Lopez Paz tressed the need for such talks.